DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 < This was a new install we did for CBS WGCL Channel 46 in Atlanta of a Ku-Band system.
 This is on the roof of the main building.
 There are two 4.2 meter dishes to the left out of view, you can see an actuator arm in the picture.
 This was a 1.8 meter all steel Patriot dish.

 This was a new install we did of a VyVx system for WSB TV Channel 2 Atlanta.
-It's on one of their building's roofs with 23 other dishes of all sizes. {See Photo Below} This is also a 1.8m steel Patriot dish with a NPRM mount with ballast blocks.
+It's on one main building's roofs with 23 other dishes of all sizes. {See Photo Below} This is also a 1.8m steel Patriot dish with a NPRM mount with ballast blocks.
 Ku-Band on SBS6

 < Now this a true dish farm.
 These are the other dishes at WSB.
 The above dish is to the left and back in this shot.
 There are even a couple of dishes out of view in this shot.
 There are many other dishes on the property, these are smaller ones!
 23 dishes total.

-This is another 1.8 meter dish we installed for TBS {Turner Broadcasting System} Atlanta.
+Atlanta.
 TBS is the world's largest broadcaster.
 From this building TBS programming is broadcast to the world, Cartoon Network, CNN, TNT, TCM, Super Station TBS and many more.
 A jaw- dropping place.
 See an up link dish below.

 < This is one of the many TBS uplink dishes, a dish that transmits the programming you watch up to the satellite to be resent to the down links of Dish Network, DirecTV or your TV station in the U.S.A., South America and Europe.
 This is an 11 meter dish.
 Hidden behind is a 15 meter dish.
 Out of view are 25+ other dishes.